ytwangZero/Biostat_Code/README.md

 ## 👋 Introduction

-Welcome to the official repository for the WeChat Official Account **Biostat_Code**.
+Welcome to the official repository for the WeChat Official Account **Zero BioStat**.

 Here, I share R scripts, reproducible codes, and sample datasets for:
 * 📊 **Data Visualization**